fter

 visible today).

-The July 20th edition of the long-defunct Chester Courant reported upon the storm- "unequalled in the memory of the oldest, inhabitant of the city"- as follows, "The Tower field was completely under water, and the crops will be utterly destroyed.
+"The Tower Field (near the Watertower) was completely under water, and the crops will be utterly destroyed.
 In this city all Eastgate-street was under water on Saturday, and an impetuous current, almost sufficient to float the fleet of the Yacht Club, ran through the Eastgate!
 On Sunday morning the weather cleared up, and the view from the Walls at the top of the Northgate was highly picturesque; while at the same time it could not fail to give rise to melancholy reflection when taken as a specimen of a general devastation committed by the floods.
-All the farms on the right bank of the river, from the Sluice House and its vicinity inclusive, were completely under water, and the hedge rows, and clumps of trees gave them the appearance of a vast lake thickly studded with clusters of green islands.
+All the farms on the right bank of the river, from the Sluice House and its vicinity inclusive, were completely under water, and the hedge rows, and clumps of trees gave them the appearance of a vast lake, thickly studded with clusters of green islands.
 The Parkgate-road was rendered utterly impassable, and the meadows in that direction all the way up to the rear of the new Lunatic Asylum were completely inundated."

 The rebuilding of the City Wall following this disaster